mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 # Setup and Configuration

-This section covers how to run `addons-server` both locally and in CI environments.
+This section covers how to run `addons-server` locally.
+See [github actions](./github_actions.md) for running in CI.
 This should be where you start if you are running `addons-server` for the first time.

-## Local Development Environment

 Setting up the local development environment for **addons-server** involves configuring Docker Compose to run the necessary services.
 Follow these steps to get started:

-### Prerequisites
+## Prerequisites

 - Ensure Docker and Docker Compose are installed on your system.
 - Clone the **addons-server** repository from GitHub: